polpielladev/polpiella.dev/src/_posts/an-early-look-at-swift-extensible-build-tools.md

 ## Getting set up

 Luckily for us, to try it out, we do not need to wait for the Swift 5.6 release to come out.
-We can use the latest development snapshot to try it out.
+We can use the latest Swift 5.6 development snapshot.
 This is made available from the [Swift downloads page](https://www.swift.org/download/) and can be downloaded in multiple formats for different platforms.
 The one I'll be using is the one for Xcode, which can be downloaded directly by following [this link](https://download.swift.org/swift-5.6-branch/xcode/swift-5.6-DEVELOPMENT-SNAPSHOT-2022-01-11-a/swift-5.6-DEVELOPMENT-SNAPSHOT-2022-01-11-a-osx.pkg).
 This snapshot is automatically created from the [release/5.6](https://github.com/apple/swift/tree/release/5.6) branch on the Swift repo.

 I will not go into too much detail about installing the development snapshot, but you can find an awesome article by [Marcin Krzyżanowski](https://twitter.com/krzyzanowskim) going into detail about it [here](https://blog.krzyzanowskim.com/2018/10/11/dealing-with-a-swift-toolchain/).